General (Sri Lanka): History

 When the Ceylon Army was formed the rank of general was the highest rank defined under the Army Act of 1949.
 Since the formation the British Army officer heading the army held the rank of brigadier and the first Ceylonese officer to command the army, Anton Muttukumaru was promoted to the rank of major general in 1958.

 In 1974, then commander of the army, Sepala Attygalle was promoted to the rank of lieutenant general and ever since then all serving commanders of the army held the rank of lieutenant general, customarily promoted to the rank on appointment to the post of commander of the army.

 Sepala Attygalle became the first officer to be promoted to the rank of general on his retirement from the army on 13 October 1977.
 Former Prime Minister of Ceylon, Sir John Kotelawala was appointed to the honorary rank of general of the Volunteer Force in 1980.
-In 1988, Cyril Ranatunga became the first regular officer to be promoted to the rank of general, without serving as the commander of the army until Kamal Gunaratne was promoted in 2020.
+In 1986, Cyril Ranatunga became the first regular officer to be promoted to the rank of general, without serving as the commander of the army until Kamal Gunaratne was promoted in 2020.
 In 1991, Ranjan Wijeratne was the only person appointed to the rank posthumously.
 Since 1991, it became customary for all commanders of the army to be promoted to the rank of general on the final day of service if they were retiring or appointed as Chief of the Defence Staff.
 In 2007, two former commanders of the army were also promoted to the rank of general.
 In 2009, Sarath Fonseka became the first officer to hold the rank of general, while serving as commander of the army for a brief period.
+Jagath Jayasuriya was promoted to general while serving as the commander of the army in 2013.
 In 2015, the higher ceremonial rank of field marshal was created.
 General remains the highest rank under the Army Act and is the highest pay grade in the army.
 In 2020, Shavendra Silva was promoted to the rank while concurrently serving as both commander of the army and chief of the defence staff.